Our Student Exchange Program

 We, the Fraunhofer Center Secure intelligent Systems, proudly present our first student exchange program to you, which combines the expertise of our core partners: Fraunhofer IGCV, Technical University of Munich and Tel Aviv University!
 This program is part of our Fraunhofer Innovation Platform for Sensors and Applied Systems (FIP-SENS@TAU) which we opened in 2022 in Tel Aviv, to promote top level multi - and interdisciplinary research and development.

-Join the exceptional student exchange program and collaborate with top minds at the forefront of innovation and technology.
+Our exceptional student exchange program offers collaboration with top minds at the forefront of innovation and technology.
 This program offers a unique opportunity to immerse yourself in Israel’s dynamic start-up ecosystem, renowned for its creative and entrepreneurial spirit and to gain insights from the largest applied research organization in Europe, Fraunhofer-Gesellschaft

 This exchange program not only fosters innovation and practical applications but also provides a unique cultural experience that broadens perspectives and enriches approaches to solving global challenges.